codetiem/Fangame-sorter/read_me.txt

 because I was too lazy to validate input, so its just up to the user to not fuck up lol.
 -When you enter input, you can usually just enter nothing, and it defaults to no, or cancelling the action.
+-Feel free to dm me on discord as mosamari if you have any questions!

 ---Tutorial---
 When you start up, you get the main menu.
 Here you can search through your games, but on a first boot